ginkgo-project/ginkgo/README.md

 After the installation, CMake can find ginkgo with `find_package(Ginkgo)`.
 An example can be found in the [`test_install`](test_install/CMakeLists.txt).

+### Ginkgo Examples

+Various examples are available for you to understand and play with Ginkgo within the `examples/` directory.
+They can be compiled by passing the `-DGINKGO_BUILD_EXAMPLES=ON` to the cmake command.
+Documentation for the examples is available within the `doc/` folder in each of the example directory and a commented code with explanations can found in the [online documentation](https://ginkgo-project.github.io/ginkgo/doc/develop/Examples.html).

 ### Running the benchmarks

 A unique feature of Ginkgo is the ability to run benchmarks and view your results